jfnavarro/st_viewer/README.md

 ## Building/Installing

+* Download and install CMake 2.8.9 (https://cmake.org/download/) (Latest versions of CMake 2.9.x have compatiblity issues with Qt so I recommend to download and install the version 2.8.9 or a previous one)

 * Download and install Qt open source from http://qt-project.org/downloads (use default settings and location)

 * Download and extract QCustomplot from http://www.qcustomplot.com/release/1.3.2/QCustomPlot.tar.gz

-* Download and compile Armadillo from http://arma.sourceforge.net/ (manual on how to install on the web)
+* Download and compile Armadillo from http://arma.sourceforge.net/download.html
+	Tips:
+	- Download and extract the latest stable release to a folder for example armadillo and then type

+		cd armadillo
+		./configure
+		make

 * Download and install R from https://cran.r-project.org/ (in case you do not have it already)

 * Open R and install the following packages (Rcpp, RInside, RcppArmadillo, DESeq2, Rtsne and SCRAN)

-        R
         source("https://bioconductor.org/biocLite.R")
         biocLite("DESeq2")
         biocLite("scran")